liumapp/docker-machine-demo/README.md

 * open your browser , and visit : 192.168.99.100:8080, if there is a page return with "welcome Disguess guest, are you a Girl?" , we are success .

+* now , we can stop default , and ready to begine a new demo.

+    docker-machine stop default

+### remote demo

+this is going to need docker-swarm , plz view docker-swarm demo : [docker-swarm-demo](https://github.com/liumapp/docker-swarm-demo)